-- - MOBILE ROUTES: Currently, all of our mobile imaging services are performed using mobile routes.
-We provide a 2020TC Imager camera, a SPECTour chair, hot lab equipment, nuclear technician and other services to a clinician's office on a daily lease basis or a combination of direct payor billing and fee per study basis; and - FIXED SITES: We may, in the future, deliver services using fixed sites.
+- Mobile routes: Currently, all of our mobile imaging services are performed using mobile routes.
+We provide a 2020TC Imager camera, a SPECTour chair, equipment used to handle and measure the radiopharmaceuticals used in the procedure, nuclear technician and other services to a clinician's office on a daily lease basis or a combination of direct payor billing and fee per study basis; and - Fixed sites: We may, in the future, deliver services using fixed sites.
 We would install a 2020TC Imager camera, a SPECTour chair, and hot lab equipment in a clinician's office or other site.
 Also, we would provide the nuclear technician and other services to the clinician or site on a per month or other periodic basis.

 We seek to maximize revenue, cash flow and return on assets by actively managing our fleet to maximize utilization.
 We employ logistics management systems and typically schedule imaging services vans for one day per week at a particular physician's office.
-Generally, each van consists of a 2020TC Imager camera, a SPECTour chair, hot lab equipment, a nuclear medicine technician and a clinical assistant.
+Generally, each van consists of a 2020TC Imager camera, a SPECTour chair, equipment used to handle and measure the radiopharmaceuticals used in the procedure, a nuclear medicine technician and a clinical assistant.
 The vans are typically operated from a regionally-centralized base location and stored at the base location each evening.
 Radiopharmaceuticals are ordered each day in sufficient quantity for the next day's scheduled procedures and are delivered in the morning before the van leaves for its scheduled appointments from the base location.